giovannibussotti/GIP/docs/source/GIP/GIP-steps.rst

 | sampleId.covPerBin.significant.stats           | statistical test info                          |
 +------------------------------------------------+------------------------------------------------+

 | In all three plots, the bins with mean MAPQ lower than ``--MAPQ`` are shown in gray.
 The statistically significant bins corresponding to amplifications and depletions are shown respectivelly in orange and blu.
 The y-axis minimum and maximum limits can be set with the parameter ``--binPlotYlim`` (default ``"0 3"``).
+Depending on the genome size the overview plots may result too small and unreadable.
+The parameter ``--binOverviewSize`` accepts two integers controlling respectivelly the plots heights and the widths (default ``"400 1000"``).
 The values specified with the ``--customCoverageLimits`` parameter will be highligthed with red dashed lines.